rijs/components/README.md

 })
 ```

-Browsers natively supporting Custom Elements will have them upgraded automatically, modern browsers will reactively update using MutationObservers and older browsers will use polling.
+All instances of Custom Elements will be upgraded automatically.
 You can also manually invoke renders:

 ```js
 ripple.draw(<el> | resource object | resource name)